Metropolitan area: France

 The AAV replaced in 2020 the metropolitan statistical area called aire urbaine (AU).
 The AU, which was defined differently than the AAV, has now been discarded by INSEE and replaced with the AAV in order to facilitate international comparisons.

+Urban population rate: 88% (2024).
+Metropolitan area population data are referred to 2024.

 Germany

-In German definition, metropolitan areas are eleven most densely populated areas in the Federal Republic of Germany.
+Metropolitan regions in Germany by definition, are the eleven urban areas that are the most densely populated areas in the Federal Republic of Germany.
 They comprise the major German cities and their surrounding catchment areas and form the political, commercial and cultural centers of the country.
 For urban centers outside metropolitan areas, that generate a similar attraction at smaller scale for their region, the concept of the Regiopolis and respectively regiopolitan area or region was introduced by German professors in 2006.

+Urban population rate: 79% (2024).
+Metropolitan area population data are referred to 2024.

+Greece

+Urban population rate: 68% (2024).
+Metropolitan area population data are referred to 2024.